-Due to the complex nature of television interference in cluttered urban environments, field investigations must be undertaken in the general area around a development site to fully evaluate any potential effects.
-In this study, field measurements were undertaken up to two kilometres away from the development site, however, the study mainly focused around the site and areas to the immediate north and northwest.
+Due to the complex nature of television interference in cluttered urban environments, field investigations must be undertaken in the general area around a site to fully evaluate any potential effects.
+In this study, field measurements were undertaken up to two kilometres from the Site, however, the study mainly focused around the application site and areas to the immediate north and northwest.
 Additionally, investigations are carried out in all areas where predicted (modelled) interference may occur.
 These are identified in Figure 8, and the measurements are detailed in Tables C and D, found in the Appendix - Signal Measurements.
 In particular, the following data was recorded: